Musical Form – Rubber Mould or Useful Framework

 The Basic Idea

-- It presents the basic melodic-motivic material
+- Presenting the basic melodic-motivic material.

-- Creates interest with unique musical content
+- Creating interest with unique musical content.

 Sentences and Periods